News of the World - Putin Crazed Republicans Rush Stage To Wipe His Feet With Their Tears

 They Pushed Him; I Hate It When People Push Me.

-The story goes that the West pulled a fast one on Russia at the Cold War's curtain call.
+The West pulled a fast one on Russia at the Cold War's curtain call.
 They promised no NATO expansion, then went all-in, totally ghosting on integrating Russia into this shiny new European security clique.
 Instead, they nudged Moscow into its old beef with the US and pals.
 This storyline—crafted to perfection—makes it look like NATO's the bad guy here, and it's messing with heads over in NATO lands, making it seem like Russia got the raw end of the deal.

 Please note that this is an exceptional usage of the oppressor versus oppressed narrative.
 Well done, Vladimir, you poor oppressed man.